anthonyc2394/sep11-freedom-project/entries/entry03.md

 ### Content

 In this blog entry, I will be discussing what I have learned and practiced within the past few months from [Earsketch](https://earsketch.gatech.edu/landing/#/learn).
+I learned how to use `for loops` and how to add custom sounds.

+Below is an example of a `for loop`

 ``` js
 var drum1 = OS_SNARE03;